jeffersoncechinel/attribute-validator/README.md

 - Number - Validates if a value is numeric.
 - Email - Validates if and email is valid.
 - Range - Validates if value number is in range.
+- ... more to come.
+Interested in contribute? :)

 Requirements
 ----